CollaboraOnline/COLEAT/README.txt

 There is also an option -v that gives verbose output than -t, but it is mostly intended as a debugging tool for COLEAT itself.

-COLEAT needs to be installed so that the three .exe files and two .dll files are in the same folder.
+COLEAT needs to be installed so that the four .exe files and two .dll files are in the same folder.

 Summary: Use it like this, in a Command Prompt window: